These 7 Email Newsletters Make Business English Practice So Much Easier

 Well, they don’t have to be.
 There are actually a lot of incredibly useful and interesting newsletters that you can use to improve your business English skills.

 There are many different types to choose from, depending on what you want to learn.
-We’ll cover eight of our favorite business-related and business English newsletters in this article.
+We’ll cover seven of our favorite business-related and business English newsletters in this article.

 The best part is, they’re free and are delivered regularly right to your inbox!